luisespino/Coronavirus_2020_11/2020-11/README.md

 We could use another Machine Learning tools to get better results: verify the relationship between screened and confirmed cases, linear and polynomial models to validate the data sets, and so on.

+### Alma from Fundegua

+-Alma is a chatbot that offers helps a far away community at San Pedro la Laguna Guatemala, in order to take what happen with all members of community, Alma provides asistance and recommendations from Call Center and ChatBot web, in order to help a far away community.

+### World Health Organization (WHO)

+COVID-19 is an infectious disease, it creates severe damage in the lungs.
+COVID-19 causes illness in humans and has killed many people in the entire world.
+However, this virus is reported as a pandemic by the World Health Organization (WHO) and all countries are trying to control and lockdown all places.

 ### References

 - Supervised learning — scikit-learn 0.23.2 documentation. (s. f.).
 Scikit Learn.
 Retrieved November 08, 2020, https://scikit-learn.org/stable/supervised_learning.html#supervised-learning